Gabriel Anrep

-John Gabriel Anrep (December 4, 1821 – March 12, 1907) was a Swedish genealogist and author.
+John Gabriel Anrep (4 December 1821 – 12 March 1907) was a Swedish genealogist and author.

 Biography

-He was born on December 4, 1821, at Lekeberg Municipality on the family farm.
+He was born on 4 December 1821 in Lekeberg Municipality on the family farm.
 He moved to Stockholm and was involved in genealogical publishing.
 He is best known for his history of Swedish nobility in 4 volumes.
 It was Sweden's first scholarly genealogical work.
 From 1871 to 1882 he published another set of genealogy books, and the 1900s edition was edited by Gustaf Elgenstierna.
 In 1854 he started a new set in 27 volumes, containing information up to 1903.
-He died on March 12, 1907, in Stockholm, Sweden.
+He died on 12 March 1907 in Stockholm, Sweden.

 Anrep's nobility genealogy

 Gillingstam presents documentation that Anrep had personally discarded a lot of earlier parts of family trees of the nobility, for example as being mythical.
 However, in his series 1858–1864, Nobility Genealogy, 4 volumes, it was a prerequisite from the House of Nobility that in order to use their material, Anrep must follow those (even mythical parts of) family tables strictly – i.e., he was not allowed to discard mythical parts of the pompous pedigrees in his publication.
 This has been used as criticism against Anrep personally – that he published even mistaken genealogies.
 Also, his publication has been used as evidence of the truthfulness of those mythical parts of genealogies, on basis of Anrep's authority – although he might personally be appalled to see his name used for such purpose, having himself left personal notes about unreliable portions.